MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ## Sign in with a browser

+The Azure CLI defaults to a browser-based authentication method when one of the following is true:

-On Mac, Linux, and earlier versions of Windows, the Azure CLI defaults to a browser.
+* The OS is Mac, Linux, or an earlier versions of Windows.
+* The `core.enable_broker_on_windows` configuration property is set to `false`.

 [!INCLUDE [interactive_login](includes/interactive-login.md)]